 Nextflow, a free, flexible open-source software, was selected to enable scalable, reproducible scientific workflows using the containers.
 Nextflow includes built-in support for AWS Batch, a managed computing service that runs containerized workloads over Amazon ECS.

 The use of AWS Batch allows for seamless deployment of Nextflow pipelines in the cloud by offloading the process executions as managed batch jobs.
-The service spins up the required computing instances on-demand, scaling up and down the number and composition of the instances to accommodate the actual workload resource needs at any point in time.
+The service spins up the required computing instances on-demand.
+It scales up and down the number of instances to accommodate the workload resource needs at any point in time.
 That flexibility could yield cost savings as well.

 The Rest of the Story